lorefnon/ts-sql-codegen/README.md

 ## Known Limitations

+1. Only databases which are supported by both ts-sql-query and tbls can be supported.
 1. While ts-sql-codegen works with many databases and adapters, this utility has been tested only with postgresql & sqlite.
-Please report bugs if you face issues.
+Please report bugs if you face issues with other databases.
-1. Only databases which are supported by both ts-sql-query and tbls can be supported.
 1. Enum/custom type inspection support is currently limited - it is required to manually specify typescript types and adapters for now.
 1. Typescript is assumed - plain js projects are not supported currently